top of page

 Blog of the Week

-A group of teenage girls pour out of the Utica A train station, faces greased with Vaseline, hair tied up.
-One girl lags behind, nearly tripping as she struggles to take out her earrings.
+A group of teenage girls pour out of the Utica A train station, faces greased with Vaseline; their hair tied up.
+One girl lags behind, nearly tripping, struggling to take out her earrings.

 "Yo, yo... wait up!"